signalogic/SigSRF_SDK/codecs_readme.md

 A full RTP payload parsing and inspection mode as well as generic and "lightweight" modes are supported.
 Information returned or retrieved includes:

-* RTP payload format in the return value as a DS_PYLD_FMT_XXX payload definition for applicable codecs (e.g. AMR, EVS, H.26x), (ii) 0 for other codec types, (iii) number of bytes written to bitstream file or copied to memory buffer if fp_out or pInfo is not NULL, or (iv) < 0 for error conditions.
+* return value is (i) a DS_PYLD_FMT_XXX payload format definition for applicable codecs (e.g. AMR, EVS, H.26x), (ii) 0 for other codec types, (iii) number of bytes written to bitstream file or copied to memory buffer if fp_out or pInfo is not NULL, or (iv) < 0 for error conditions.
 See [Payload Format Definitions](#user-content-payloadformatdefinitions) below
 * payload and extracted bitstream information in optional pointer params payload_info and pInfo

 Note that params labeled optional below should be given as NULL if not used.